During the Black Friday Cyber Monday (BFCM) weekend in 2022, Shopify merchants hit $7.5 billion in sales.

 Using automatic discounts on Black Friday, you can:

-- Boost conversions: Discounts will be automatically shown at cart and checkout.
+- Boost conversions, Discounts are automatically shown at cart and checkout.

 11. Rescue abandoned carts by any means necessary